mojpalac/mojpalac/docs/books/kotlin_coroutines/kotlin_coroutines.md

 ### Cancellation

 Basic cancellation
-The Job interface has a cancel method, which allows its cancellation.
+The Job interface has a `cancel` method, which allows its cancellation.
 Calling it triggers the following effects:
-• Such a coroutine ends the job at the first suspension point (delay in the example below).
+• Such a coroutine ends the job at the first suspension point (`delay` in the example below).
 • If a job has some children, they are also cancelled (but its parent is not affected).
 • Once a job is cancelled, it cannot be used as a parent for any new coroutines.
-It is first in the “Cancelling” and then in the
+It is first in the `Cancelling` and then in the `Cancelled` state.
-“Cancelled” state.

 We might cancel with a different exception (by passing an exception as an argument to the cancel function) to specify the cause.
 This cause needs to be a subtype of CancellationException, because only an exception to this type can be used